MyBitcoinFuture/.github/discussions/community-guidelines.md

 ---

-**Thank you for being part of our community!
-Together, we're building the future of Bitcoin treasury management.** 🚀
+**Together, we're building the future of Bitcoin treasury management.** 🚀